A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Data Analysis and Sample Selection

 \subsubsection{Iterative Continuum and Emission-line Fitting Procedure}

 We adopt an iterative fitting strategy that alternates between continuum modeling and emission-line fitting, allowing each component to inform and refine the other.
 Continuum fitting requires masking out emission lines, while accurate emission-line modeling depends on reliable continuum subtraction, making the two processes inherently interdependent.
-To reconcile this, we begin with a continuum estimate, subtract it from the observed spectrum and fit the residual emission lines.
-The resulting line models are then used to refine the continuum fit in the next iteration.
-This cycle repeats until both fitting parts converge to statistically and visually satisfactory solutions.
+To reconcile this, we begin with a continuum estimate, subtract it from the observed spectrum, and fit the residual emission lines.
+The resulting emission-line models provide improved definitions of the wavelength ranges affected by Balmer and other emission lines, which are then masked in the subsequent continuum fitting, while the kinematic information derived from the Balmer lines is used to guide the initialization of the broad and narrow \feii\ components in the next continuum-fitting iteration.
+A cleaner continuum subtraction, in turn, leads to more reliable emission-line measurements.
+This cycle is repeated until both the continuum and emission-line fits converge to statistically and visually satisfactory solutions, which typically occurs within three to five iterations.

+In practice, this iterative cycle is organized into three stages with increasing complexity, each designed to achieve specific modeling goals and potentially involving multiple iterations.

 The full procedure unfolds in three stages with increasing complexity :